infolab-csail/welcome-demo/README.md

 1. Create a [pull request](https://help.github.com/articles/using-pull-requests/) (PR) with your changes.
 1. Wait for [Travis](https://travis-ci.org/infolab-csail/welcome-demo) checks to pass.
 If checks fail, your change probably broke the format of the `numbers.csv` file.
 Make modifications by pushing more changes to the `<yourname>` branch.
-1. Assign the PR to Sue for review.
+1. Request a review from Sue by adding her as a reviewer and assigning the PR to Sue for review.
 If you followed these steps correctly, Sue will say your PR looks good and will assign it back to you.
-[Merge it](https://help.github.com/articles/merging-a-pull-request/) by clicking "Merge pull request".
+Then, [merge it](https://help.github.com/articles/merging-a-pull-request/) by clicking "Merge pull request".
+Since you will not be using this branch for any future commits, delete it by clicking "Delete branch" in the closed PR.